Most recent books 2023-2024

 For More details, see Huia books.

-Full citations of Danny’s published material is provided with each image.
+Full citations of Danny’s published material are also provided with each image.
 In most cases, citations will appear when your cursor lands on the cover image.
-However, you can also obtain the citation from Danny’s bibliography .
+However, you can also obtain the citation from Danny’s bibliography.

 #

-The book has a new subtitles, photographs and maps, plus a new Introduction which contextualises the New Zealand’s Land Wars literature in the light of recent controversies.
+The book has a new subtitles, photographs and maps, plus a new Introduction which contextualizes the New Zealand’s Land Wars literature in the light of recent controversies.

 #